The Sacred Art of Joking is a book by James Cary about how jokes can go horribly wrong, especially in the realm of religion.

 You can hear a small slice of the show below:

-And here, James talks to Glen Scrivener about why Easter is funnier than it might first appear:
+And here, James (pre-low carb diet) talking to Glen Scrivener about why Easter is funnier than it might first appear: